-plain text passwords are not kept on disk.
+Plain text passwords are not kept on disk, and are NOT cached in memory.

-uses same password file as other unix services such as login and ftp you are probably already using other services (such as telnet and ftp) which send plain text passwords over the net, so sending them for SMB isn't such a big deal.
+Uses same password file as other unix services such as login and ftp

+Use of other services (such as telnet and ftp) which send plain text passwords over the net, so sending them for SMB isn't such a big deal.